DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/java/otel.md

 ---
 title: Java Custom Instrumentation using the OpenTelemetry API
-description: 'Instrument your Java application with OpenTelemetry API to send traces to Datadog.'
+description: 'Instrument your Java application with the OpenTelemetry API to send traces to Datadog.'
 code_lang: otel
 type: multi-code-lang
 code_lang_weight: 2